sashakukhtyk/Workflow-control-API-with-FastAPI/README.md

 - Pydantic: A runtime data validation and parsing library for Python.
 - NetworkX: A Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
 - Pytest: A testing framework for Python.
-- Sqalchemy: A SQL toolkit and Object-Relational Mapping (ORM) library for Python.
+- SQLAlchemy: A SQL toolkit and Object-Relational Mapping (ORM) library for Python.

 ## Usage
 1. Start the FastAPI server: `uvicorn main:app --reload`